ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/login-page.md

 <div class="error-message ion-padding" data-testid="message-area"></div>
 ```

-Vee-validate does all of its work asynchronously, so we need to wait for all of the promises to complete before we check any message values.
-We will use the `flushPromises()` function from the testing utilities to help us out here, but first we will need to add it to the import from `@vue/test-utils`.
+Vee-validate does all of its work asynchronously, so in our tests we need to wait for all of the promises to complete before we check any message values.
+We will use the `flushPromises()` function from the testing utilities to help us out here, but first we will need to add it to the import from `@vue/test-utils` (this is in our unit test, not the Vue component).

 ```typescript
 import { flushPromises, mount, VueWrapper } from '@vue/test-utils';